gomorpheus/morpheus-msdns-plugin/README.md

 ### AWS Directory Services Support

-V2.2 support AWS Active Directory service.
+Support AWS Active Directory service.

 - Access is only possible via a correctly configured intermediate server (RPC SERVER) hosted in AWS and having the DNS Management Tools installed.
 - The DNS SERVER must be the fully qualified name of one of the AWS Domain controllers.